bgri/m100LE/README.md

 today's word, and provides the resultant clue. **m100le** does _not_ test to verify the word appears in the wordlist.
 A guess of 'MOIST' is valid, as is a guess of 'DDDDD'.
+</details></ul>

-### Every possible daily word
+### All six years of daily words
-WORDLE contains a wordlist of over 2000 five-letter words, one per day for six years.
-Uncompressed, the data is over 17 Kbytes; over half of the memory on a TRS-80 Model 100.

-Rather than impose this burden, **m100le** has split the wordlist into seven files, based on the year so you need only download the **current year's** wordfile.
+WORDLE contains a wordlist of over 2000 five-letter words, one per day for six years. **m100le** has split the wordlist into seven files, based on the year, so you need only download the _current_ year's wordfile.

+<ul><details>

+Uncompressed, the data is over 17 KBytes; over half of the memory on a TRS-80 Model 100.
+Separately, each year's data is only about 2.5 KB, uncompressed, or 1 KB, compressed.

 For example, in the year 2023, **m100le** sees the two digit year of "23" in **DATE$** and loads the wordfile `WL2023.CO`.
 If you've enabled the Manual Date Entry function (see below), then the program will attempt to load whatever wordlist file that corresponds to the year entered.
+</details></ul>

 ### Coloured tiles
 As the Model 100 uses a monochrome LCD display, we don't have the